micheleriva/personal-website/posts/2020-08-21-my-dream-programming-language.md

 }
 ```

-Every **Infer** program needs a `main` function, which will be the entry point of the program itself:
+Every **Inferi** program needs a `main` function, which will be the entry point of the program itself:

 ```haskell
 main -> println "Hello, World!"